Bitagora/bitagora-web/nodes/install/validator.md

 ---
 layout: default
 ---
-# Bitagora-node validator
+# Bitagora Validator

-Bitagora-node is a distributed application to validate votes and maintain the Bitagora blockchain voting system.
+Bitagora Validator is a distributed application to validate votes and maintain the Bitagora blockchain voting system.
 Validator nodes play an indispensable role in sustaining reliable, transparent and accountable voting processes without the need for any central authority.
 This distributed application is free to install and runs on top of Hyperledger